Harold Blackburn: Pre-war career

 Blackburn moved to London around 1909.
 In association with Albert Walker he built the Blackburn-Walker biplane, a tailless three-bay tandem pusher biplane with a canard elevator and the engine in front of its two occupants.
 It is not known how – or even if – this machine ever flew.
 Blackburn gained Royal Aero Club pilot's certificate no. 79 at Brooklands on 9 May 1911, flying a Bristol Boxkite.

 In 1912 Harold Blackburn helped establish a motorcycle manufacturing business with C. S. and E. A. Burney.
 When the first machines were successful the business was incorporated as Burney and Blackburn Ltd., although at this point Blackburn sold his stake.
 Despite his absence the business built motorcycles and engines under the brand name 'Blackburne'.
-As a "dividend" for his investment, Harold Blackburn was given a motorcycle and sidecar which he later used to promote flying displays in Yorkshire.
+As a "dividend" for his investment, Harold Blackburn was given a motorcycle and sidecar which was later used to promote flying displays in Yorkshire.

 In September 1912 aircraft constructor Robert Blackburn (no relation to Harold Blackburn) moved his flying school from Filey Bay in Yorkshire to Hendon.
 Harold Blackburn was appointed instructor and test pilot.
-The school's activities were reported in Flight magazine but it ceased operations some time in early 1913.
+The school's activities were reported in Flight magazine but it ceased operations in mid-1913.

 Harold Blackburn became a demonstration pilot for Robert Blackburn's latest aircraft, the Blackburn Type D single-seat monoplane (which survives in flying condition with the Shuttleworth Collection) and its two-seat derivative, the Blackburn Type I. The Type I was demonstrated extensively throughout Yorkshire in the late summer of 1913 by Blackburn and its owner, Dr. M. G. Christie.
 They visited locales that had seen little or nothing of flying, such as Bridlington where Blackburn took 9-year-old American Isla Tudor up to a height of 6000 ft.
 Tudor became known as the "Little Air Lady".

 On 2 October 1913 Blackburn and Dr. Christie won the Wars of the Roses air race, a competition sponsored by the Yorkshire Evening News between the Yorkshire-built Type I monoplane and the Lancashire-built Avro 504 biplane, piloted by F. P. Raynham with Humphrey Verdon Roe as passenger.
 The race began evenly but in deteriorating conditions Raynham missed a checkpoint, handing the race to the Yorkshire crew.

+Harold Blackburn flew the Type I monoplane at the Sheffield Aviation Week (28 March - 4 April 1914) sponsored by the Sheffield Independent newspaper.
+On 2 April, accompanied by 17-year-old actress Mai Bacon (promoted as "Little Miss Independent"), he delivered special editions of the newspaper to Chesterfield.

 For the Yorkshire Agricultural Show at Bradford on 22 July 1914 the Yorkshire Evening News established the Great Yorkshire Show Air Line, inaugurating "the first air-line service in Great Britain between cities flying to a time table" with half-hourly flights between Leeds and Bradford using the Blackburn Type I piloted by Harold Blackburn.
 The first passenger was Dorothy Una Ratcliffe, the Lady Mayoress of Leeds.